A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Method

 \subsection{Stage-I Visual Adaptation}

+A pipeline, displayed in Fig.~\ref{fig:stage1_moe}, is designed for visual adaptation in Stage I. A pretrained model of DINOv2 ViT L/14 was selected as the encoder backbone.
+Two complementary components, PadAug and a training-only MoE head, are added before and after the DINOv2 backbone to enhance model robustness to padding artifacts and scale variations, thereby improving visual adaptation effectiveness without increasing inference complexity.
+After adaptation, the MoE head is discarded and only the finetuned DINOv2 backbone is retained for Stage-II dual modality learning on raw videos.

-To improve the expression sensitivity of the visual encoder before multimodal learning, we adapt DINOv2 on two image-level FER datasets, AffectNet~\cite{mollahosseini2017affectnet} and RAF-DB~\cite{li2017reliable}.
+To improve the expression sensitivity of the visual encoder before multimodal learning, the DINOv2 backbone was adapted on two image-level FER datasets, AffectNet~\cite{mollahosseini2017affectnet} and RAF-DB~\cite{li2019rafdb}.
 These datasets provide large-scale supervision for learning discriminative expression features under diverse facial appearances.
 Since the final target task is frame-level EXPR recognition in unconstrained videos, this intermediate adaptation serves as an efficient bridge between generic self-supervised visual pretraining and video-based expression analysis.